What is Intercompany Loan?

 - The borrowing company will present $9.2 million as interest expense & $150 million as a loan from a related party in its books of accounts.
 It will also provide disclosures in its notes to accounts regarding the said transaction.

-- The lender company will show $9.2 million as interest company with $150 million as advance given to the related parties.
+- The lender company will show $9.2 million as interest with $150 million as advance given to the related parties.
 It will provide the relevant disclosures as mandated by the accounting standards.

 Reasons for Intercompany Loans